Much

 motivator than external rewards (Csikszentmihalyi, 1990).
 Flow is not limited

 to sports or creative arts.
-We all have experienced this state when we get so
+We have all experienced this state when we become so

 immersed in activities that give us a sense of pleasure or mastery that we are